 When it comes to a first-time offender with a BAC of.20 or higher, the judge must heavily consider this decision before enforcing this sentence.
 If the judge orders the restriction, the length of time will be decided by the judge, but it will not be more than three years.

 An individual who is convicted of a second DUI within the last ten years may be given a restricted driver’s license (if they apply), which allows them to drive only if the vehicle is fitted with an ignition interlock system.
 Second-time offenders can only apply for this restricted license after serving a suspension or revocation period of 12 months.
 If the application is approved, the restriction will be in place for at least the remainder of the suspension.

 The conditions for driving under the influence (DUI) and driving while intoxicated (DWI) in California differ.
 The driver’s age determines the fee and whether the car is personal or commercial.
 You will be charged with DUI or DWI in the state if you are:

 Over the age of 21, with a blood alcohol concentration (BAC) of 0.08 percent or higher

 Under the age of 21 and with a blood alcohol concentration (BAC) of 0.01 percent or higher

 Operating or driving a commercial vehicle with a blood alcohol content (BAC) of 0.04 percent or higher is illegal.

 For drivers under the age of 21, California has a zero-tolerance blood alcohol policy.
 Drivers in this age group that are found to have some amount of alcohol in their system will be charged with DUI.

-A DUI charge involves not only driving while inebriated but also driving after consuming illicit drugs.
+A DUI charge involves driving while inebriated and driving after consuming illicit drugs.
 Suppose they drive and are flagged or trigger an accident when taking over-the-counter or prescription medication with known side effects such as sleepiness, disorientation, general impairment, and similar conditions.
 In that case, they may be prosecuted for DUI.